doocs/leetcode/README.md

 ## Contributions
 I'm looking for long-term contributors/partners to this repo!
 Send me [PRs](https://github.com/doocs/leetcode/pulls) if you're interested!
 See the following:
-- Fork this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device.
+- `Fork` [this repository](https://github.com/doocs/leetcode) to your own GitHub account and then [`clone`](https://help.github.com/articles/cloning-a-repository/) it to your local device.
-- Add or update file of the repository, then commit and push it to your GitHub repository.
+- Make some changes to your leetcode repository, then `add`, `commit` and `push` it to your remote GitHub repository.
 - Submit a pull request with your changes!
-- For more details, see [CONTRIBUTING](/.github/CONTRIBUTING.md).
+- See [CONTRIBUTING](/.github/CONTRIBUTING.md) for more details.

 ![how-to-contribute](/img/how-to-contribute-yanglbme.png)